mcbride249/Amazon_Vine_Analysis/README.md

 The anlysis focussed on answering the following questions:

 1. How many Vine reviews and non-Vine reviews were there?
 2. How many Vine reviews were 5 stars?
-3. How many non-Vine reviews were 5 stars?
+How many non-Vine reviews were 5 stars?
-4. What percentage of Vine reviews were 5 stars?
-5. What percentage of non-Vine reviews were 5 stars
+4. What percentage of Vine reviews were 5 stars?.
+What percentage of non-Vine reviews were 5 stars?

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## **Results**

-1. How many Vine reviews and non-Vine reviews were there?
+##**1.
+How many Vine reviews and non-Vine reviews were there?**

 There were a total of 39,976 reviews consisting of both Vine and non-Vine reviews.
-There was a total of 107 Vine (paid) reeview and a toal of 39,869 non-Vine (unpaid reviews).
+There was a total of 107 Vine (paid) reviews and a toal of 39,869 non-Vine (unpaid) reviews.

 ![Deliverable 3 - Total Paid Reviews](https://user-images.githubusercontent.com/92111396/154817755-e9906df7-b7fa-4b15-b8e8-bd5603441eda.png)
 https://github.com/mcbride249/Amazon_Vine_Analysis/blob/main/Images/Deliverable%203%20-%20Total%20Paid%20Reviews.png